 We use animal models that closely imitate the human condition so that we may develop interventions to reduce or prevent suffering.
 Our main disorders of interest are addiction, ADHD, child abuse, conduct disorder, depression, and schizophrenia.

-During the past two decades, the Laboratory of Developmental Neuropharmacology has charted the course of normal and abnormal development following early insult with drugs or stress.
+Since 2003 the Laboratory of Developmental Neuropharmacology has charted the course of normal and abnormal development following early insult with drugs or stress.
 We continue to embark on a bench-to-bedside approach to develop treatments that can be used in children and teenagers to maximize their potential by using state-of-the-art approaches.